mwombeki/DataCleaning/README.md

-This file provides a guidelne for the analusi
+This file provides a guidelne for the analysis
 ======================================

 The dataset includes the following files: